 - 3 tablespoons olive oil

 - 4 cloves garlic (large cloves) chopped

-- 1.5 lbs littleneck clams soaked & scrubbed
+- 1½ pounds of littleneck clams soaked & scrubbed

 - salt and pepper to taste

-Reserve 1/2 cup cooking water, then drain the pasta and add to the pan.
+- Reserve 1⁄2 cup cooking water, then drain the pasta and add to the pan.
 Simmer, tossing occasionally, until the pasta is just tender (about a minute).
-If the pasta starts getting a bit dry, add some of reserved cooking water.
+If the pasta starts getting a bit dry, add some of the reserved cooking water.

-Remove from heat and taste for seasoning.
+- Remove from heat and taste for seasoning.
 Season to taste.
 Add the remaining parsley, and drizzle with remaining olive oil, tossing to coat.
-Transfer to serving dish and serve immediately.
+Transfer to a serving dish and serve immediately.